FluxxField/bionic-reading.nvim/README.md

  - Can enable/disable prompting ^
  - *NEW*: Added saccade_cadence to control how often words are highlighted
  - *NEW*: Added user command to set saccade_cadence
+ - *NEW*: Can now use a syllable algorithm to highlight the first syllable in a word

 ## TODO
 - [x] Add ability to toggle auto highlighting